junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB27/SPN-Massagist-Dean-whole-novel.md

 Dean goes back to the room to check if Cas can get to continue with therapy and any medication if he needs.
 Cas doesn't want Dean to worry so much about him, doesn't want to trouble him, doesn't want to feel like he owes him (Cas's spiral again), Dean knows when to not let his support be too much pressure and back down, but suddenly has the idea that he could probably use a divorce lawyer, and that's exactly Sam's major, Sam's going to be a divorce lawyer.
 Cas says he can't possibly afford that, that's also why Meg gets to do so much things but still gets to get away, she has better divorce lawyer (Crowley, no need to mention name; also know enough about it herself because that's Ruby's major too) to work against him to *prevent* him from really getting divorce done.
 Dean says that's perfect because Sam's still pre-law and he isn't allowed to charge people otherwise he'd get revoked before getting his license, but he's allowed to give suggestions and advice and read through materials for him, just as a friend, just to help.
 Cas really does need that, and he doesn't really have a good reason to say no, so that's settled.
 Dean would check with Sam and they settle a day to meet up to help Cas gets through the materials to get the divorce done.
 After Cas leaves, Charlie wiggles her eyebrows suggestively, but Dean goes "Don't", he doesn't really have enough capacity to think that knowing Cas is going to get divorced, this might be his chance, but he also doesn't know if Cas even swings that way, his main focus is just to help Cas out and cheer him up.
 (Charlie/Dean both see Meg as the manipulative bitch that she is but they can't really just point it out to Cas.)

 Dean gets home and sees Jo waiting outside his door, Dean moans it's bad timing but Jo's happy to see him, so Dean has no way but to let Jo crash at his guest room.
-Dean calls Sam to let him know Cas has this situation and that he can use Sam's professional knowledge help and Sam says of course, then Dean slips Cas's wife's name is Meg and Sam gasps ("You gotta be kidding me", "World is a small place") because Sam recognizes the name and knows she's Ruby's older sister and they have already met (but Sam has never mentioned Meg to Dean by her name and didn't think it's important; Cas never mentioned Ruby's name when referring to Meg's sister also because didn't think it's important), and knows a lot must be going on messily with Meg too seeing how the things fall out with Ruby (could also be because Meg fails to control Ruby anymore so she's taking it all out on Cas and treats him even more badly to compensate her anger/loss), but Sam says he thinks he can figure out some strategy to help the divorce case, he has seen cases like that in his class and thinks he has ideas of handling people like Meg (and their last fight back with Meg/Ruby gives him more confidence).
+Dean calls Sam to let him know Cas has this situation and that he can use Sam's professional knowledge help and Sam says of course, then Dean slips Cas's wife's name is Meg and Sam gasps ("You gotta be kidding me", "World is a small place") because Sam recognizes the name and knows she's Ruby's older sister and they have already met (but Sam has never mentioned Meg to Dean by her name and didn't think it's important; Cas never mentioned Ruby's name when referring to Meg's sister also because didn't think it's important), and knows a lot must be going on messily with Meg already seeing how the things fall out with Ruby (could also be because Meg fails to control Ruby anymore so she's taking it all out on Cas and treats him even more badly to compensate her anger/loss), but Sam says he thinks he can figure out some strategy to help the divorce case, he has seen cases like that in his class and thinks he has ideas of handling people like Meg (and their last fight back with Meg/Ruby gives him more confidence).
 Mostly done by bad guys but they can utilize that too.
 Dean urges him to do whatever he needs to do quickly because he can't bare to think Cas has to endure this longer.
 Sam teases him similar to what Charlie did, which annoys Dean a little but he does actually feel more hopeful for his chance to be with Cas (but he also still knows too well that this isn't really time for that yet).

 \-\-\-